+'''

+dvbcss.protocol.server.ts.ciMatchesStem(ci, stem)

+'''

-dvbcss.protocol.server.ts.ciMatchesStem (ci, stem) Checks if a content identifier stem matches a content identifier.
+Checks if a content identifier stem matches a content identifier.
+A match is when the content identifier starts with the stem and is the same length as the stem, or longer.

-- ci (str or OMIT) Content identifier

-- stem (str) Content identifier stem
+- ci (str or OMIT) Content identifier - stem (str) Content identifier stem isControlTimestampChanged

-- Returns True if the supplied content identifier stem (stem) matches the content identifier.
+Returns True if the supplied content identifier stem (stem) matches the content identifier.
 If the ci is OMIT then always returns False.